CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 - A **Jupyter Notebook** executable on **DesignSafe** is available at:
   [Link](https://www.designsafe-ci.org/data/browser/projects/PRJ-4392/workdir/%2FBuildings%2FPermit_Data_Cleaned%2FCodes).
 - A walkthrough on executing this code within the **DesignSafe** environment can be found in the [**Descriptive PowerPoint file**](https://docs.google.com/presentation/d/15Am9-SoHL43LGmqlmvyKEnZoY-mqy97k/edit#slide=id.p1).

+## Access Method (Direct)
+- The processed data are available as parquet files by state.
+See ...

 ## Data Usage Form
 - To keep track of research activities related to this data, please **fill out the Google Form**: